 One of the improvements which are already there in the production version of SCCM CB 1706 and later is SQL Availability groups.
-SQL Server Always On availability groups as a high availability and disaster recovery solution for the site database.
-When you use SQL availability group then, you need to adjust your backup and restore procedure of your SCCM infra.
-More details available here.
+SQL Server Always On availability groups as high availability and disaster recovery solution for the site database.

 Intune SCCM Architecture Diagram

 Following is the sample Intune SCCM/ConfigMgr architecture diagram.
-This explains the high level flow between Intune/SCCM/CMG/Cloud DP and Co-managed Windows 10 device.
+This explains the high-level flow between Intune/SCCM/CMG/Cloud DP and the Co-managed Windows 10 devices.